 Hendersonville NC 28792

 Enjoy a day in the country with your family, picking apples from dwarf-size apple trees.
-The orchard is open seven days a week 8:30-6:00 through mid-November with all of their usual fruits, goodies, pumpkins and plenty of delicious apples as the varieties ripen.
-The Bakery and Apple House will open Fridays, Saturdays and Sundays 8:30-5:00 with Blackberries, Peaches, Apple Cider Slushies, Apple Cider Donuts, Blueberry Donuts, Fried Apple Pies, Fried Blackberry Apple Pies, Jams and Jellies and more.
-Their Jumping Pillow and Playground will be open those weekends as well.
+The orchard is open seven days a week through early November with all of their usual fruits, goodies, pumpkins, and plenty of delicious apples as the varieties ripen.
+The Bakery and Apple House will also be open with Blackberries, Peaches, Apple Cider Slushies, Apple Cider Donuts, Blueberry Donuts, Fried Apple Pies, Fried Blackberry Apple Pies, Jams and Jellies and more.
+They also have a Jumping Pillow and Playground.

 1025 Orchard Rd

 Spruce Pine, NC 28777